Macy’s (NYSE:M) PT Raised to $19.00

-Macy’s (NYSE:M) had its price target increased by JPMorgan Chase & Co. from $17.00 to $19.00 in a research note issued to investors on Monday, The Fly reports.
-The brokerage currently has an “underweight” rating on the stock.
-JPMorgan Chase & Co.‘s target price would suggest a potential upside of 4.00% from the stock’s current price.
+Macy’s (NYSE:M) had its price objective increased by analysts at Credit Suisse Group from $16.00 to $19.00 in a research report issued on Friday, Benzinga reports.
+The brokerage currently has an “underperform” rating on the stock.
+Credit Suisse Group’s price target suggests a potential downside of 12.44% from the stock’s previous close.

-In related news, CEO Jeffrey Gennette sold 77,196 shares of the company’s stock in a transaction that occurred on Monday, July 12th.
-The shares were sold at an average price of $18.97, for a total transaction of $1,464,408.12.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, SVP Paul Griscom sold 1,350 shares of the stock in a transaction that occurred on Thursday, June 24th.
-The shares were sold at an average price of $19.59, for a total transaction of $26,446.50.
-Following the completion of the sale, the senior vice president now directly owns 1,357 shares in the company, valued at $26,583.63.
+In other news, CEO Jeffrey Gennette sold 77,196 shares of Macy’s stock in a transaction dated Monday, July 12th.
+The stock was sold at an average price of $18.97, for a total value of $1,464,408.12.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, EVP Danielle L. Kirgan sold 70,856 shares of the business’s stock in a transaction that occurred on Monday, July 12th.
+The stock was sold at an average price of $18.97, for a total value of $1,344,138.32.
+Following the sale, the executive vice president now directly owns 58,273 shares in the company, valued at $1,105,438.81.
 The disclosure for this sale can be found here.
-Insiders sold a total of 149,735 shares of company stock worth $2,841,310 over the last three months.
-Insiders own 0.74% of the company’s stock.
+Insiders sold a total of 149,735 shares of company stock valued at $2,841,310 in the last three months.
+Corporate insiders own 0.58% of the company’s stock.

-Several institutional investors have recently modified their holdings of M. Newport Trust Co acquired a new position in shares of Macy’s in the 1st quarter valued at $139,207,000.
-Renaissance Technologies LLC boosted its stake in Macy’s by 204.4% during the 2nd quarter.
-Renaissance Technologies LLC now owns 4,018,764 shares of the company’s stock worth $76,196,000 after purchasing an additional 2,698,600 shares during the period.
-Melvin Capital Management LP acquired a new stake in Macy’s during the 2nd quarter worth $47,400,000.
-Goldman Sachs Group Inc. boosted its stake in Macy’s by 74.8% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 4,807,043 shares of the company’s stock worth $77,826,000 after purchasing an additional 2,057,697 shares during the period.
-Finally, Arrowstreet Capital Limited Partnership boosted its stake in Macy’s by 27.1% during the 1st quarter.
-Arrowstreet Capital Limited Partnership now owns 7,246,047 shares of the company’s stock worth $117,314,000 after purchasing an additional 1,545,403 shares during the period.
-Institutional investors and hedge funds own 76.02% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in M. IFP Advisors Inc increased its position in shares of Macy’s by 165.6% during the second quarter.
+IFP Advisors Inc now owns 1,604 shares of the company’s stock worth $29,000 after purchasing an additional 1,000 shares in the last quarter.
+Parallel Advisors LLC lifted its stake in Macy’s by 101.9% in the 2nd quarter.
+Parallel Advisors LLC now owns 2,429 shares of the company’s stock valued at $46,000 after buying an additional 1,226 shares in the last quarter.
+Eaton Vance Management purchased a new position in Macy’s in the 1st quarter valued at about $51,000.
+Wealthcare Advisory Partners LLC acquired a new stake in Macy’s in the 1st quarter valued at about $53,000.
+Finally, Exchange Traded Concepts LLC raised its holdings in Macy’s by 217.5% in the 2nd quarter.
+Exchange Traded Concepts LLC now owns 3,372 shares of the company’s stock valued at $64,000 after acquiring an additional 2,310 shares during the last quarter.
+Hedge funds and other institutional investors own 76.02% of the company’s stock.

 Macy’s Company Profile